fpereiro/astack/readme.md

 Notice that the `aStack` passed to `collect` is named `stack`, so that `collect` can also refer to the original `aStack`.

 The first thing that this function does is to set `output [key]` to the value `return`ed by the last asynchronous function.
 This value will have been `return`ed by the `aStep` at position `key` of the `aPath`.
 Notice this will work for both an array and an object.
+It will also work if elements are appended to `data` after `a.fork` fired.

 ```javascript
          output [key] = stack.last;
 ```

 Notice that `output` is the array/object we created a few lines above.
 By defining `collect` within each call to `a.fork`, we allow each parallel execution thread to have a reference common to all of them, which allows all of them to behave as a unit.

-The same happens with `iterator`, as we will see below.
+In case `data` is an `array`, `output [key]` will be undefined before setting it to `stack.last`.
+If it's an object, `output [key]` will contain the `aStep`/`aPath` being executed (or data that generates this `aStep`/`aPath` through `fun`).
+In this case, that value will be replaced by the `a.return`ed value of the corresponding `aStep`/`aPath`.

 If in the `stack` there are any keys that are neither `aPath` nor `last` (that is, other stack parameters), we place them in the original `aStack`, which is the `aStack` that `a.fork` received.
 If there's any overlap within stack parameters from different parallel `aStep`s, the last `aStep` to `a.return` will prevail.
 For example, if `aPath [4]` sets `aStack.data` and `aPath [2]` sets `aStack.data` too, if `aPath [2]` `a.return`s later than `aPath [4]`, it will overwrite the value of `aStack.data` set by `aPath [4]`.